 Classes in this program will be taught synchronously for a small cohort of students.
-GSSM faculty teach all classes in the program—our faculty are experts in their fields (over 90% have PhDs in their subject area), but more importantly we care about teaching and care about the success of all our students.
+GSSM faculty teach all courses in the program—our faculty are experts in their fields (over 90% have PhDs in their subject area), but more importantly, we care about teaching and care about the success of all our students.

-If students have not met SC diploma requirements that are not part of this program (for example PE, economics, US government), then we will work with the student to complete the requirement during the school year or during the summer.
+If students have not met SC diploma requirements that are not part of this program (for example, PE, economics, US government), we will work with the student to complete the requirement during the school year or during the summer.

-If students want to enroll in classes beyond the SC diploma requirements that are not part of this program (for example additional years of foreign language), then we will work with the student to see if it is possible to add those additional classes to the students’ existing workload.
+Suppose students want to enroll in classes beyond the SC diploma requirements that are not part of this program (for example, additional years of foreign language).
+In that case, we will work with the student to see about adding those additional classes to the students’ existing workload.
 These classes will most likely be offered through Virtual SC.

 All courses in the GSSM STEM Foundations program will be taught synchronously via Zoom.
 Classes will meet for approximately 3 hours each week on a college-like class schedule.
-For example, a single class might meet from 8am-9am Monday, Wednesday, Friday.
+For example, a single class might meet from 8 am-9 am Monday, Wednesday, Friday.
 For lab science classes, labs will be done at home.
-Students will receive (free of charge) lab kits with materials that are safe to use at home.
+Students will receive (free of charge) lab kits with safe materials to use at home.

 No!
 Classes will meet three to four times a week for an hour each, so you might have some gaps in your schedule between classes.
 This time is great for studying or doing homework.
 Students have some structured study time (called QUEST) built into each week.
 During QUEST, they will check in with the Program Coordinator and then do school work on their own, with peers, or with the help of faculty members.
 Faculty members will also hold office hours throughout the day—a time for students to get one-on-one assistance from their teachers.